hyperstack-org/hyperstack/docs/authorization-policies.md

 + `send_only`
 + `obj`

+TODO check `synchromesh_internal_policy_object` new name

-To avoid name space conflicts with your classes, synchromesh policy classes (and the HyperMesh::PolicyMethods module) maintain class and instance `attr_accessor`s named `synchromesh_internal_policy_object`.
+To avoid name space conflicts with your classes, Hyperloop policy classes (and the Hyperloop::PolicyMethods module) maintain class and instance `attr_accessor`s named `synchromesh_internal_policy_object`.
 The above methods call methods of the same name in the appropriate internal policy object.

 You may thus freely redefine of the class and instance methods if you have name space conflicts